 Gluten Free Travel Snacks

-The majority of the above travel snacks are already gluten free but here are a few other health snacks to add to your carry on bag.
+The majority of the above travel snacks are already gluten free but here are a few other healthy snacks to add to your carry on bag.

 RXBARs bars are protein bars made with real ingredients.
 All ingredients are listed right on the front of the package so there won’t be any surprises, just simple ingredients (core ingredients are egg whites providing protein, dates to bind the ingredients together and nuts for texture) in flavors like coffee, chocolate, coconut chocolate, chocolate cherry, blueberry, maple sea salt, and mint chocolate to name a few.